Drugs and Interventions

 TIL Therapy

-Lymphocytes are white cells involved in the immune systemA system in the body that fights infection.
-More.
-They patrol the body and eliminate cells that should not be there including cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
-Tumour-infiltrating lymphocytes (TIL) therapy involves removing lymphocytes from the body that target and kill cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
+Lymphocytes are white cells involved in the immune system.
+They patrol the body and eliminate cells that should not be there including cancer cells.
+Tumour-infiltrating lymphocytes (TIL) therapy involves removing lymphocytes from the body that target and kill cancer cells.
 In a laboratory the cell number is increased.
-They are then put back into the body where they should kill the cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
+They are then put back into the body where they should kill the cancer cells.

 TIL therapy is normally only given one of two times.
 Part of the regime includes chemotherapy, which is given before the lymphocytes to prepare the body.
 Side effects can include fever and shortness of breath.
 Each type of TIL Therapy has its own specific side effects which your doctors will discuss before you agree to start treatment.